When the river flowed backwards: a town in Brazil mining flood

 There were no reports of people missing from Barra Longa, but nearer the dams two victims were confirmed dead and 28 people were missing.

-Mine operator Samarco, a joint venture between mining giants Vale SA (VALE5.SA) and BHP Billiton (BLT.L), said it still did not know the cause of the disaster.
+Mine operator Samarco, a joint venture between mining giants Vale SA and BHP Billiton, said it still did not know the cause of the disaster.

 Thick mud was setting like concrete in the heat on Saturday as residents shoveled out their homes, a hotel and supermarket.
 A digger skidded, trying to clear the entrance to some of the worst affected buildings.